 Women in STEM Statistics – General Outlook for Female STEM Workforce

 Overall, WISE found that the STEM sector is continuing to grow at a rapid rate.
 From 2017, core STEM employment had increased by 6.3%, which equates to more than 6 times that of the total rise in the UK’s overall employment rate.
+In 2019, the government data showed that there are now one million women working in core STEM occupations!

 Women in STEM workforce